Wes Ferrell: Later life and legacy

 Wes Ferrell died at the age of 68 on December 9, 1976, in Sarasota, Florida, and is interred at New Garden Cemetery in Greensboro, North Carolina.

 Arguments in favor of inducting Ferrell into the Baseball Hall of Fame include the factors which affected his numbers and lack of post-season success.
 In addition to the era in which he played, he didn't play for many good teams, and he pitched in hitter-friendly parks.
-In his book, The Bill James Historical Baseball Abstract, Bill James, noted that Ferrell's high career ERA of 4.04 is not surprising due to the heavy-hitting era in which he played.
+In his book, The Bill James Historical Baseball Abstract, Bill James noted that Ferrell's high career ERA of 4.04 is not surprising due to the heavy-hitting era in which he played.
 The average AL ERA during his playing time was lofty 4.54.
 However, when Ferrell's ERA is adjusted with what he produced as a hitter, he was effectively 22% better than the league average.
 In this regard, he is comparable to other high-ERA pitchers that helped themselves by being a good batter such as Ted Lyons, a Hall of Fame member, and Carl Mays.
+He also has the record of most homeruns hit batting as a pitcher with 37 and has a career BA of .280, a career OBP of .351, a career SLG of .446, and an OPS of .797.

 Although he, unlike his brother, has not been inducted into the Baseball Hall of Fame, in 1981, Lawrence Ritter and Donald Honig included him in their book The 100 Greatest Baseball Players of All Time, in celebration of his being not just a star pitcher but the best-hitting pitcher of all time—noting that Babe Ruth did most of his hitting when he was no longer a regular pitcher.

 In February 2008, Ferrell was inducted to the Boston Red Sox Hall of Fame.
 He is the only pitcher since 1900 to win 20 games in his first four full major league seasons.
 He retired with the seventh highest winning percentage (.601) among pitchers with at least 300 AL decisions (for teams that never won the pennant) and also with the fourth highest fielding percentage (.975) in AL history.

-"I didn't see any big deal in being a good hitter as well as a good pitcher", said Ferrell, a two-time minor league batting champion as an outfielder after his major league days were over.
-When he went on to be a manager, Ferrell was slapped with suspensions for incidents such as removing his team from the field, which through erroneous reports grew into legends of Ferrell having physically attacked umpires.
-He was a fiery competitor and a brilliant player with natural talent, whose achievements may have been obscured by his irascibility.